micheldebree/reality/video/README.md

 ./download_video.sh https://www.youtube.com/watch?v=Zh3Yz3PiXZw
 ```

-## Burn embedded subtitles into video
+## 2. Burn embedded subtitles into video

+This burns the embedded subtitles into the video itself.
+Supply a video that has
+embedded subtitles, like the video from step 1

 ```sh
 ./burn_subtitles.sh <video file>